pmusau17/rtreach_f1tenth/README.md

 To select a different set of weights for the neural network, you can specify the model .hdf5 in the [rtreach.launch](https://github.com/pmusau17/Platooning-F1Tenth/blob/master/src/race/launch/rtreach.launch) file.
 The available .hdf5 files are listed in the following [directory](https://github.com/pmusau17/Platooning-F1Tenth/tree/master/src/computer_vision/models).
 You are also free to train your own!

-Arguments that can be provided to the [rtreach launch file](https://github.com/pmusau17/Platooning-F1Tenth/blob/master/src/race/launch/rtreach.launch):
+Arguments that can be provided to the [sim_for_rtreach launch file](https://github.com/pmusau17/Platooning-F1Tenth/blob/master/src/race/launch/sim_for_rtreach.launch):
 - world_name: gazebo world file used to generate environment.
 - model_name: network .hdf5 keras model file.
 - csv_filename: waypoint file used by pure pursuit algorithm.